DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

-\textit{4) Comparison with VLM-Based Robotic methods.} We evaluate three prominent approaches: VLM-SR, RoboCLIP, and VLM-RM.
-As shown in Fig.~\ref{[main]-vlm-rob} and Table~\ref{tab:carla_train}, all three methods exhibit severe performance degradation in our driving environment.
-VLM-SR, which uses CLIP similarity thresholding to generate binary rewards, achieves an average speed of only 1.49~km/h, completing 0.51 routes and traveling 53.44~m per episode.
-RoboCLIP and VLM-RM show similarly poor navigation capabilities with average speeds of 11.05~km/h and 10.86~km/h respectively.
-The learning curves in Figs.~\ref{[main]-vlm-rob}(d)--(f) reveal that these methods struggle to discover basic driving behaviors, with speed and distance metrics remaining near zero throughout most of the training process.
+DriveVLM-RL achieves a 75\% reduction in collision rate compared to Revolve (from 0.767 to 0.190) and a 80\% reduction compared to Revolve-auto (from 0.930 to 0.190), while maintaining competitive or superior route completion.
+This advantage stems from a fundamental difference in reward design: LLM-based approaches translate high-level safety specifications into static code functions that cannot respond to evolving visual context, whereas DriveVLM-RL directly grounds safety assessment in multi-frame visual observations through LVLM reasoning.

-This failure of robotic VLM methods highlights a fundamental domain gap between manipulation and autonomous driving.
-In robotic tasks, goal states can be precisely specified with language descriptions such as ``grasp the red cube'' or ``place the object in the bowl,'' and VLMs can effectively measure progress toward these well-defined visual goals.
-However, driving objectives such as ``drive safely'' are inherently ambiguous and cannot be reduced to simple visual pattern matching.
-The dynamic, multi-agent nature of traffic environments, combined with the need for continuous control at varying speeds, requires reward signals that capture temporal evolution, motion dynamics, and context-dependent risk assessment---capabilities that single-frame CLIP similarity scores cannot provide.
+\textit{4) Comparison with VLM-Based Robotic methods.} As shown in Fig.~\ref{[main]-vlm-rob} and Table~\ref{tab:carla_train}, VLM-SR, RoboCLIP, and VLM-RM all exhibit severe performance degradation when transferred to the autonomous driving setting.
+VLM-SR achieves an average speed of only 1.49~km/h, completing 0.51 routes and covering 53.44~m per episode.
+RoboCLIP and VLM-RM show similarly poor navigation with speeds of 11.05 and 10.86~km/h and route completions below 1.0.
+As illustrated in Figs.~\ref{[main]-vlm-rob}(d)--(f), all three methods fail to develop meaningful forward progress throughout training, with speed and distance metrics remaining near zero across most of the training horizon.

-\textit{5) Comparison with VLM-Based Driving Methods.} We compare against recent VLM-reward methods specifically designed for autonomous driving: LORD and our previous work VLM-RL.
-As shown in Fig.~\ref{[main]-vlm-driving} and Table~\ref{tab:carla_train}, these methods represent the current state of the art in applying VLMs to driving reward design.
+This failure reflects a fundamental domain gap between robotic manipulation and autonomous driving.
+In manipulation tasks, visual goals such as ``grasp the red cube'' can be precisely specified and measured through single-frame image similarity.
+In contrast, driving objectives are inherently ambiguous and temporally dependent: the risk posed by a pedestrian near a crosswalk cannot be captured by a fixed language goal or a static image comparison.
+Autonomous driving requires reward signals that encode contextual evolution, motion intent, and multi-agent dynamics, which single-frame CLIP similarity scores are unable to provide.

-LORD, which uses negative language goals to describe dangerous states, demonstrates learning instability in our complex traffic environment.
-The method achieves only 0.72 route completions at 15.77~km/h with 111.10~m traveled per episode.
-While it maintains a relatively low collision rate of 0.063, the extremely limited navigation capability suggests overly conservative behavior---a failure mode analogous to TIRL-SAC, where the agent avoids collisions by suppressing movement rather than through genuine risk reasoning.
+\textit{5) Comparison with VLM-Based Driving Methods.} As shown in Fig.~\ref{[main]-vlm-driving} and Table~\ref{tab:carla_train}, LORD and VLM-RL represent the current state of the art in VLM-as-Reward approaches for autonomous driving.